LAST REVIEWED MAR. 17, 2022 4:21 P.M. EST

 How to get help

 The Atlanta Community Food Bank is working to help families in need.
 They have a map of places you can visit to get help.
-We’ve also assembled a long list of local companies who are currently hiring.
-There are also unemployment resources available
+Unemployment resources are available here.

 The Georgia Department of Health has a large number of COVID-19 testing sites.
 Testing is available to all residents at this time.